Trump says Iran wants to negotiate as the death toll in protests rises to at least 544

 “That’s why the demonstrations turned violent and bloody to give an excuse to the American president to intervene,” Araghchi said, in comments carried by the Qatar-funded Al Jazeera satellite news network.
 Al Jazeera has been allowed to report from inside the country live despite the internet being shut off.

+However, Araghchi said Iran was “open to diplomacy.”
+Iranian Foreign Ministry spokesman Esmail Baghaei said a channel to the U.S. remained open, but talks needed to be “based on the acceptance of mutual interests and concerns, not a negotiation that is one-sided, unilateral and based on dictation.”

-Meanwhile Monday, Iran called for pro-government demonstrators to head to the streets in support of the theocracy, a show of force after days of protests directly challenging the rule of 86-year-old Supreme Leader Ayatollah Ali Khamenei.
-Iranian state television aired chants from the crowd, who shouted “Death to America!” and “Death to Israel!”
+Meanwhile Monday, Iran drew tens of thousands of pro-government demonstrators to head to the streets in support of the theocracy, a show of force after days of protests directly challenging the rule of 86-year-old Supreme Leader Ayatollah Ali Khamenei.
+Iranian state television aired chants from the crowd, which appeared to number in the tens of thousands, who shouted “Death to America!” and “Death to Israel!”

+Others cried out: “Death to the enemies of God!”
+Iran's attorney general has said prosecutors will levy such charges against protesters, which carry the death penalty.

 Trump acknowledges proposal for talks